francescolaffi/elastic-google-io-slides/README.md

 This mod let you embed the slides in other sites using an iframe.
 The slides are only scaled down, not up.

-The only file changed is js/slides.js
+The only changes are in js/slides.js and in themes/

 For info on all the other features check the original version at http://code.google.com/p/io-2012-slides/ and the original readme at http://io-2012-slides.googlecode.com/git/README.html